materials-data-facility/forge/README.md

 # Forge
 Forge is the Materials Data Facility Python package to interface and leverage the MDF Data Discovery service.

-Forge requires Python 3.
-To access data in the MDF, you must have an account recognized by Globus Auth (including Google, ORCiD, many academic institutions, or a [free Globus ID](https://www.globusid.org/create)).
+Forge allows users to perform simple queries and facilitiates moving and synthesizing results.

 # Installation
 ```